ESA Collaborates With The Vatican In Heritage Preservation Effort

 What do the European Space Agency (ESA) and the Vatican have in common?
 Both institutions hold in their possession inestimable heritage data that needs to be preserved for the benefit of humanity.

 For instance, the Vatican Apostolic Library boasts an ancient collection of manuscripts and books.
-Founded in 1475, the Vatican Library is one of the oldest in the world and houses tens of thousands of manuscripts and codices from before the printing press was even invented.
+Founded in 1475, the Vatican Library is one of the oldest in the world, and houses tens of thousands of manuscripts and codices from before the printing press was even invented.

-Some of these invaluable documents are 1,800-years-old; their precious contents have stood the test of time and are now embarking on a new journey that ushers them into the digital age, ESA reveals in a news release.
+Some of these invaluable documents are 1,800-years-old; their precious contents have stood the test of time and are now embarking on a new journey that ushers them into the digital age, the ESA revealed in a news release.

-As per a 2016 agreement known as the Joint Declaration, the Vatican Library and ESA have committed to the safeguarding of these cultural artifacts.
-As a result, the Library has begun to digitalize its substantial collection of books and documents with the help of an advanced technology rooted in radio astronomy.
+As per a 2016 agreement known as the Joint Declaration, the Vatican Library and the ESA have committed to the safeguarding of these cultural artifacts.
+As a result, the library has begun to digitalize its substantial collection of books and documents with the help of an advanced technology rooted in radio astronomy.

 Its system is based on a Flexible Image Transport System (FITS) format, developed by ESA and NASA in the 1970s, which is able to scan the fragile manuscripts without damaging them.